Devin Reaves, Executive Director & Co-Founder

 Erin Haas, Co-Founder

 Erin Haas partnered with Devin to co-found the Pennsylvania Harm Reduction Coalition in 2017.
-She provides expertise in harm reduction policy and programs fostered through ten years of progressive responsibility in the field.
-She got her start in harm reduction as a volunteer with Prevention Point Pittsburgh’s syringe services program in 2008, and continues to act on the organization’s board of directors.
+She provides expertise in harm reduction fostered through ten years of progressive responsibility in the field.
+She got her start as a volunteer with Prevention Point Pittsburgh’s syringe services program in 2008, and served on the organization’s board of directors from 2013 to 2018.
 Erin currently works in a leadership role with the Maryland Department of Health on harm reduction policy development and program implementation, during which she has been instrumental in passing statewide syringe access legislation in 2016 and a naloxone expansion law in both 2015 and 2017 that made naloxone “over the counter” in Maryland.
 Erin holds a Master in Public Health from the University of Pittsburgh Graduate School of Public Health with a concentration in Behavioral and Community Health Sciences.
 She supports PAHRC with grant writing, policy development, and strategic planning using giant sticky paper.